 In the current development plan, Schéma Directeur de Développement pour la Zone de l’Office du Niger (SDDZON), adopted in 2008 by the Malian ‘Conseil des Ministres’, these future plans are elaborated and became more definite (BRLi & BETICO 2016).
 These plans are further elaborated in the PAHA Programme, supported by the World Bank.
 Within the PAHA process several scenarios were developed.

 In Phase IV the ‘consensual scenario’ was chosen to be elaborated (BRLi & BETICO 2016).
 In total and on the long term, 330.000 ha will be added to 120.000 ha already being irrigated.
 The new extensions will partly be situated next to the existing irrigation schemes (Kala supérieur and Kala inférieur) and partly be developed as new areas of extensions (Malybia, Méma, IND).
 According to the Phase IV-report the extension will encompass 185.000 ha of small producers (agriculture familiales et aux petits privés) and 145.000 ha of large perimeters including innovative irrigation methods.
-The extension plans are shown below on the map (see also viewer I).
+The extension plans are shown below on the map (see also viewer 'Hydrology and land use').